Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization: Introduction

-Our analysis exploits two main tools: 1) The 3d A-twist and 2) Rigid supersymmetry.
-The 3d A-twist is a generalization of the original 2d A-twist introduced by Witten \cite{Witten:1988ze}.
-We will utilize in this paper the systematic discussion of the 3d A-twist presented in \cite{Closset:2017zgf}.
+Our analysis exploits two main tools: 1) A two-dimensional perspective for localization of 3d theories; 2) The equivalence, under rigid supersymmetry, of certain partition functions.
+The prototype 3d partition functions we examine can ultimately be viewed as natural generalizations of the 2d A-twist introduced by Witten \cite{Witten:1988ze}.
+For example, we will utilize and generalize the systematic discussion of some of the partition functions presented in \cite{Closset:2017zgf}.
 In particular, we are going to use the 2d perspective as the answer for the 2d EFT description of 3d ${\cal N}=2$ field theories \cite{Closset:2017zgf, Closset:2019hyt} (see \cite{Hwang:2018riu} for an analogous 4d to 2d treatment).
-In this paper, we compute the partition functions on $S_\beta^1 \times S^2$ for several explicit examples using the A-twisted backgrounds, including the ABJM theory on $S^1 \times (\textrm{rotating } S^2)$, the mass deformed ABJM theory, the field theory dual of the AdS$_4$ black hole in massive IIA theory, and its generalization to the family of theories with the scaling $\sim N^{5/3}$.
-In the large-$N$ limit, these 3d A-twisted partition functions reproduce the entropy functions of the corresponding AdS$_4$ black holes, either electrically charged or magnetically charged.
-In the case of magnetically charged asymptotically AdS$_4$ black holes, we observe that the corresponding A-twisted partition function subjected to a judicious choice of background fields coincides with the topologically twisted index (TTI) \cite{Benini:2015eyy}.
-The precise identification of parameters is \be Z_{\textrm{A-twist}} (r_i,\, \mathfrak{n}_i = 0) = \mathcal{I}_{TTI} \left(\mathfrak{n}_i = \frac{r_i}{2} \right)\, , \ee where $r_i$ and $\mathfrak{n}_i$ denote the R-charges and the magnetic fluxes of the $i$-th flavor; the above identification is valid at finite $N$.
-Implementing a few extra assumptions on the left-hand side of \eqref{eq:Map}, we arrive at an expression similar to the superconformal index.
-A large-$N$ version of a similar relation between SCI and TTI has been noticed before by explicit computations \cite{Choi:2019dfu, Bobev:2022wem}.
-Here, rather than through direct computations, we arrive at the above relation by carefully analyzing the supersymmetric backgrounds on which the respective theories are defined within the framework of the 3d A-twist.
+In this paper, we compute the supersymmetric partition functions on $S_\beta^1 \times S^2$ for several explicit examples of supersymmetric field theories on various backgrounds.
+Namely, we present results for the following four theories: (i) the ABJM theory, (ii) the mass deformed ABJM theory, (iii) the Chern-Simons theory with three adjoint chiral multiplets whose gravity dual is the AdS$_4$ black hole in massive IIA theory, and (iv) generalizations of quiver Chern-Simons matter theories with $\sim N^{5/3}$ scaling.
+In the large-$N$ limit, these 3d supersymmetric partition functions, when defined in the appropriate backgrounds, reproduce the entropy functions of the corresponding AdS$_4$ black holes, either rotating electrically charged or spherically symmetric magnetically charged ones.
+As anticipated by Benini, Hristov, and Zaffaroni \cite{Benini:2015eyy}, in the spherically symmetric magnetically charged asymptotically AdS$_4$ black holes, we observe that the corresponding 3d supersymmetric partition function subjected to a judicious choice of background fields coincides with the topologically twisted index (TTI).